Family Formals Photographs Guide for the Wedding Day

 NOTE: It is very important that you consider time restraints when making your list of formal photographs.
 Please factor an average four minutes per image.
 It is absolutely vital that everyone who needs to be present for these photographs be there when we are ready to begin the session.
 In order to not waste time looking for missing individuals please make sure to communicate this schedule to those you wish to participate in this session.
 Again, you can assign this task to someone as I mentioned in the paragraph above.

-Please DO NOT give us a list of images or groupings to capture during the reception as this will restrict our ability to document naturally occurring moments and will tie us to a checklist during that time.
+Please DO NOT give me a list of images or groupings to capture during the reception as this will restrict my ability to document naturally occurring moments and will tie us to a checklist during that time.
 If there are any additional groups that you would like (school friends, cousins, etc.) please designate a member of your bridal party, family or friend to get those groupings together.
 (Thank you!)

 It may sound like I am not keen on this part of the day.
 The opposite is true.
 I really think that good formal photos are super important.
 In many cases it might be the last time all the people are in the one place together for various reasons